jasp-stats/jaspRegression/inst/help/CorrelationBayesian.md

   - Displays the development of the Bayes factor as a function of the number of observations (n) using the user-defined prior.
     - Additional info: Displays the Bayes factor computed with the user-defined prior; displays a probability wheel depicting the odds of the data under the null vs. alternative hypothesis; shows the decisiveness of the evidence in terms of Jeffreys' (1961) evidence categories.

+###Linearity Test Table
+-Pair: The name of the pair of two variables that is being tested for linearity
+-BF10: The Bayes Factor representing the evidence for the polynomial model relative to the linear model.
+A BF10 larger than 1 indicates more evidence in favor of the polynomial model, and a BF10 smaller than 1 indicates more evidence in favor of the linear model.
+-BF01: The Bayes Factor representing the evidence for the linear model relative to the polynomial model.
+A BF01 larger than 1 indicates more evidence in favor of the linear model, and a BF10 smaller than 1 indicates more evidence in favor of the polynomial model.

 ### References
 ---
 - Jeffreys, H. (1961). *Theory of probability (3rd ed.)*.
 Oxford, UK: Oxford University Press.